 (…existing texts…)

-If there are other requested link(s) in addition to the link on which the (Re)Association Request frame is transmitted, and at least one other requested link exists, the Basic Multi-Link element carried in the (Re)Association Response frame shall contain the Link Info field, and for each other requested link that exists, the Link Info field shall contain the corresponding Per-STA Profile subelement(s).
-For each requested link that does not exist, the corresponding Per-STA Profile subelement shall not be included in the Basic Multi-Link element carried in the (Re)Association Response frame.
+If there are other requested link(s) in addition to the link on which the (Re)Association Request frame is transmitted, the Basic Multi-Link element carried in the (Re)Association Request frame shall contain the Link Info field, and for each other requested link , the Link Info field shall contain the corresponding Per-STA Profile subelement(s). (#22413)

 (…existing texts…)

-If there is other requested link(s) in addition to the link on which the (Re)Association Request frame was transmitted, the Basic Multi-Link element carried in the (Re)Association Response frame shall contain the Link Info field, and for each other requested link, the Link Info field shall contain the corresponding PerSTA Profile subelement(s).(…existing texts…)
+If there are other requested link(s) in addition to the link on which the (Re)Association Request frame was transmitted, the Basic Multi-Link element carried in the (Re)Association Response frame shall contain the Link Info field, and for each other requested link that exists, the Link Info field shall contain the corresponding PerSTA Profile subelement(s).
+For any requested link that does not exist, the corresponding Per-STA Profile subelement shall not be included in the Basic Multi-Link element carried in the (Re)Association Response frame.(#22413)

+(…existing texts…)